 Everything else stems from this, actually, so it makes sense to jump right into the money questions.

-Money is one of the key ways to control our consumption.
+Money is one of the key ways to control our consumption, to living sustainably.
 It is a basic requirement in this world of ours – and in order to control our impact, it is important to control our finances.
 I don’t mean this in a “vote with your dollar” way, which gives power away to the corporations and other powerful entities.
 I mean that I will control my own expenditures, try to earn sufficiently enough to look after my (and my loved ones’) welfare, and save up enough to be materially comfortable in the future.

 All of this begins with a very scary step: budgeting.
 Budgeting is basically a detailed list of all the money that’s coming in and all the money that’s going out.
 It gives me a clear picture of how much money I have available, what I regularly spend it on, and how much is left over at the end of the budget period (be it monthly or bi-weekly).
 Then, expanding on this, I’ll write down my requirements and expected spending, my cash at hand, my debt, my savings, and – crucially – my investments.
 This can lay it all out there for me to get a good picture of where I am, financially speaking.